All Products

 ACL Credentials

-• Character limit: The AccessKey ID, AccessKey secret, and token can contain only letters (a–z and A–Z) and digits (0–9).
+• Character limit: The AccessKey ID, AccessKey secret, and Token support only letters (a–z, A–Z) and digits (0–9).

 None.